Talia Malchin • Senior Brand Designer Designing systems, Brand identities, & Digital Creative.

 Sample Landing Page

-The landing page concept positions Quip as an ideal gift, showcasing the product's elegant packaging and subscription value.
-Clean typography and generous whitespace let the photography take center stage.
+The landing page concept positions Quip as an ideal gift, structuring the narrative around packaging elegance and subscription value.
+Clean typography and generous whitespace let the photography carry the persuasion—a deliberate choice to prioritize image quality over layout complexity.

 PreviousLalouNextChea Seed